 If you’ve had trouble like I did with your jambalayas, or if you’ve never cooked one, I’m here to help.

 After talking with one of my husband’s cousins, I asked her how they got their jambalaya so brown and delicious.
 She proceeded to explain that the secret is in the meat.
-While I was told in the past that you need to get your seasonings very brown, the whole truth is that you need to start with the meat.
+While I was told in the past that you need to get your seasonings very brown, the whole truth is that you need to start with the meat, and get it so brown that it’s almost black.

 So, let’s get started!